Matt L's Posts

 Other than that I loved La Belle Noiseuse by Rivette which was around 4 hours.

-Blow Up...What the hell? almost 4 years ago
+Blow Up...What the hell? over 4 years ago

 Blow Out and The Conversation both deal with paranoia and conspiracy theories that ran through America after the political turbulant sixties.
 Blow Up, on the other hand, deals more with Antonioni’s fascination with the psyche of an era that was in denial about reality.
 But not necessarily political reality so much as social and spiritual reality.
 In this way, the films are not really related.